keerah/Pass.port/README.md

 * After clicking the **Browse** button **Pass.Port** analyzes the files in the folder you selected to find their shared name (everything before the `_AOV_` tag, or before the framenumber if the tag is not present), let's name it **Basename**.
 The one detected will be shown in the Basename field
 * If **Pass.Port** was able to detect the Basename it enables the **Port** button.
 Click it to import all found sequences and to analyze them for the renderpass type (for the future feature of auto compositing) and for the lightgroups
 * Then if the **AutoComp** is checked it will sort the footage into separate compositions corresponding to the detected lightgroups
-* As a result you have all sequences imported and one or a few new comps, all placed into the project folder **RS render passes** created inside currently selected project folder
+* As a result you have all sequences imported and one or a few new comps, all placed into the project folder **Pass.Port - Basename** created inside currently selected project folder
 * The script saves all your current settings between the sessions including the last successful folder
 * **Pass.Port** creates a log file named **pass.port_log.txt** next to your AE project file, or on your desktop if your project is not saved.
 It contains all the actions and results of the job
 * Creates 2 undo steps, for the **Footage Import** and for **AutoComp** stage, so you can undo by one